ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 ![Requests Table Properties](../../../../../images/azure-workbook-tips-and-tricks/requests-table-properties.png)

-The `timestamp` property is a property we can directly use on our queries because it's a column of the `requests` table.
+The `timestamp` property is a property we can directly use in our queries because it's a column of the `requests` table.
 The `Service ID` and `API Name` are not default columns in the requests table because they are specific to API Management.
 These are stored in the `customDimensions` property and can be accessed with the syntax `customDimensions["Service ID"]` and `customDimensions["API Name"]`.

 When you specify custom properties to log from your application, you'll find them in this `customDimensions` property.

 ### Create reusable query

-In our workbook we'll be reusing the same query in different places, so we're going to make a function.
+We'll be reusing the same query in different parts of our workbook, so we're going to make a function.

-First we'll cleanup the generated query and only select the columns we're interested in.
+First we'll cleanup the generated query.

 - The `union isfuzzy=true` part is useful when quering multiple even types.
 Because we're only querying requests we can remove it.
 - The query screen provides a 'Time range' pill that can be used to specify a time range to filter on.
 We will provide a similar filter on our workbook.
 So the where clause on `timestamp` can be removed.
 - We'll only query on a single API Management instance, so the 'in' filter can become an 'equals'.
-- We'll be adding the filter on the API name in our workbook.
+- We'll be adding the filter on API name in our workbook.
 So we can remove it for now.
-- We add a projection so we only show specific columns.
-The custom dimensions are by default dynamic, so we convert them to a string.
+- We extend the results with specific properties for the custom dimensions we're interested in.
+We also convert them to strings, so they're easier to work with.
 - Lastly, we can remove the `| take 100` to show more columns.

 The result should look like the following query.